| An Essay on

 of elementary headings constitutes the classification, to the exclusion of any

 idea of groupings.
 We will not make this view our own.
+(5) Two questions then arise: what is the

 theoretical significance of the classes thus distinguished, and what is the the